Finding a cooking school

 Words on the street

 We stopped again at a small shop and bought some bread and a mix of olives.
-After saying our goodbyes we headed to the riad for our cooking class.
+After saying our goodbyes we headed to the riad for our cooking workshop.

 Riad Thycas, which is run by Karima, is very cosy.
 Her team started to prepare the tables for the cooking school with the ingredients we had just bought.
 Meanwhile, she sat us down in a comfortable corner and served us Moroccan mint tea.